forestbiotech-lab/miRPursuit/README.md

 # sRNA-workflow
-Analysis workflow for smallRNA sequencing data of conifer Pinus pinaster
+Analysis workflow for smallRNA sequencing data.

 <img src="http://www.itqb.unl.pt/labs/forest-biotech/forest-biotechnology" height="200px"/>

-This is a collection of scripts used to process sRNA based on the Univeristy of east Anglia small RNA workbench
+This pipeline was build around a core of several modules from the publicly available University of East Anglia small RNA workbench (UEA sRNA WB, [2]), which can be deployed to any unix server to be used via the command line interface, with unix shell scripts performing basic data input and output operations.

-Stocks MB, Moxon S, Mapleson D, Woolfenden HC, Mohorianu I, Folkes L, Dalmay T, Moulton V: The UEA sRNA workbench: a suite of tools for analysing and visualizing nex generation sequencing microRNA and small RNA datasets.
+The pipeline is optimized to preform batch operations on multiple libraries.
 This version is based on the output given by fasteris (tar.gz files need to have *GZT-[lib_n]*.tar.gz format or be put in this format.
-<h1>Analysis workflow for smallRNA sequencing data of the conifer Pinus pinaster</h1>
+However if the .fastq files are in .gz archieves they can also be used given the pattern before the library number.

 This is a collection of scripts used to process sRNA based on the Univeristy of east Anglia small RNA workbench